 Criteria for Tenure and Promotion

-For tenure and for promotion from Assistant to Associate Professor, the faculty member must meet the criteria for an “excellent” rating in either scholarship or teaching with at least a “very good” rating in the other category.
-The candidate’s citizenship must meet at least the criteria for “Good Citizenship” as outlined in Table 3.
+Promotion to Associate Professor is recognition for establishing a career likely to achieve national/international prominence.
+This would normally be characterized by an “excellent” rating in either Scholarship or Teaching with at least a “very good” rating in the other category.
+University Citizenship must meet the Departmental obligations as outlined in Table 4.